 Individual object ownership no longer exists; access that is granted from such ownership is revoked, and requests for bucket and object metadata no longer contain an

-If you enable uniform bucket-level access as part of creating a new bucket, the bucket automatically receives additional Cloud IAM roles.
+At creation time, buckets receive specialized IAM roles.
+If you enable uniform bucket-level access as part of creating a new bucket, that bucket gets additional IAM roles.

-This behavior maintains the permissioning that objects inherited from the bucket's default object ACLs.
+This behavior maintains the permissioning that objects would have inherited from the standard default object ACL for a bucket.

-If you enable uniform bucket-level access on an existing bucket, you must apply any such roles manually; you may want to apply a different set of roles if you have changed the bucket's default object ACLs.
+If you enable uniform bucket-level access on an existing bucket, you must apply any such roles manually; if you have previously changed the bucket's default object ACL, you likely want to apply a different set of IAM roles.

 Behavior if reverted

-To support the ability to disable uniform bucket-level access and revert to using ACLs, Cloud Storage saves existing ACLs for 90 days.
-If you disable uniform bucket-level access during this time:
+To support the ability to disable uniform bucket-level access and revert to using ACLs, Cloud Storage saves existing ACLs.
+If you disable uniform bucket-level access:

 Objects regain their saved ACLs.